govm-net/docs/en/mine/windows.md

 2. Click on windows to download
     ![download](dl_git.png)
 3. After downloading, install directly, all default configuration
+4. Win10 and win2012 suggest to restart the computer

 ## Download the source code